drjs/paperanalysis/README.md

 The correlation between the words is used as a distance measure, so words that are perfectly positively correlated will have zero distance, and perfectly negatively correlated words have a very large distance.

 The "linkage" clustering algorithm then:
-1. steps through the words, and pairs words that are closest together (i.e. the words most postively correlated with each other).
+1. Steps through the words, and pairs words that are closest together (i.e. the words most postively correlated with each other).
 2. The pairs can then be combined with other words or pairs which are close to each other.
 3. The process of pairing words or pairs repeats until we have the number of groups required for the Word Cloud.
 4. Each group of words is rendered as a cluster in the WordCloud.